functionless/eventual-website/docs/reference/orchestration/signal.md

 A Signal is a message that can be sent into a running workflow execution.
 The workflow can use signals to wait for input from an external system, for example waiting for another service to send a signal indicating a user has confirmed/denied a request.

-Signals are a point-to-point communication mechanism, which is different than an [Event](../messaging/event.md) which are broadcasted by publishers to subscribers.
+Signals are a point-to-point communication mechanism, which is different than an [Event](../messaging/event.md) which are broadcasted by emitted to subscribers.

 ## Create a Signal